oscaribv/oscaribv.github.io-src/content/pages/about.md

-Title: About me
+Title: ABOUT ME
 Date: 2017-10-10
 Modified: 2017-10-10
 Slug: about
 Authors: Oscar Barragán

 Hola, I am Oscar Barragán.
-I am a mexican which once dreamed about become an astronomer. and now I am currently doing a Ph.D. in Astrophysics at Torino University, in Italy.
+I am a mexican which once dreamed about being an astronomer.
+I am currently a Ph.D. student in Astrophysics at Torino University, in _la bella Italia_.

-I share with you what I have done until now:
+I share with you what I have done until now

-My scientific interests are mainly:
+## My scientific interests are

 * Exoplanets
 * Planets detection